juanroldan1989/terramate/README.md

 - The command above runs a `terragrunt plan` in all your stacks and sends the result to Terramate Cloud.

-- This works because Terramate CLI extracts data such as metadata, resources, Git metadata, and more from the created plans and the environment in which it's running, sanitizes it locally and syncs the result to Terramate Cloud. **This makes Terramate extremely secure** since no sensitive information, such as credentials or certificates, will ever be synced to Terramate Cloud.
+- This works because Terramate CLI extracts data such as metadata, resources, Git metadata and more from the created plans and the environment in which it's running, sanitizes it locally and syncs the result to Terramate Cloud. **This makes Terramate extremely secure** since no sensitive information, such as credentials or certificates, will ever be synced to Terramate Cloud.

 ## Contributing